April 16, 2021

 by Carla Hay

 “In the Heights” will be released in U.S. theaters and on HBO Max on June 11, 2021.
+[UPDATE: Warner Bros. has changed the release date to June 10, 2021.]
 The movie was originally scheduled for release in 2020, but the release was delayed due to the COVID-19 pandemic.
 More movies and events for the 2021 Tribeca Film Festival are to be announced.

 Miranda commented in a statement: “It is such an honor to open the 20th anniversary Tribeca Festival with In the Heights.
 We’re so excited to welcome them uptown!
 This will be an unforgettable night at the United Palace.
 We can’t wait to share this musical love letter to our community, with our community, in our community.”